AnupPainuly/Case_Study_Bike_Sharing/Readme.md

 pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
-She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs
+She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

 ## **Business Task**